 Picture this: you’ve finished your weight training session at the gym.
 Now you are face-to-face with the elliptical machine for your 45 minute cardio routine.
 Your muscles ache and your mind is already checked out.
 The last thing you want to do is yet another boring cardio session.

 Well, what if everything you’ve been taught about cardio is wrong?
+What if you could change the way you think about exercise?
 What if all you needed was a 20 minute cardio session three times a week to reach your goals and lose weight?
 Too good to be true?
 But it is!
 And even better, it is more effective – and more fun!

 Effective Weight Loss Doesn’t Mean Boring Cardio Workouts